-Drugs for diabetes -- Stinging nettle may lower blood sugar, so it could make the effects of these drugs stronger, raising the risk of hypoglycemia (low blood sugar).
+Drugs for diabetes -- Stinging nettle may lower blood sugar, so it could strengthen the effects of these drugs, raising the risk of hypoglycemia (low blood sugar).

-Lithium -- Stinging nettle may have a diuretic effect and may decrease how well the body excretes the drug.
+Lithium -- Stinging nettle may have a diuretic effect and may reduce the body's ability to remove this drug.

-Non-Steroidal Anti-Inflammatory Drugs (NSAIDs) -- In a scientific study of patients with acute arthritis, stewed stinging nettle leaves enhanced the anti-inflammatory effect of diclofenac, an NSAID.
-Although the effect can reduce pain, talk to your doctor before taking or using stinging nettle if you also take NSAIDs.
+Nonsteroidal anti-inflammatory drugs (NSAIDs) -- In a scientific study of patients with acute arthritis, stewed stinging nettle leaves enhanced the anti-inflammatory effect of diclofenac, an NSAID.
+Although this effect can reduce pain, talk to your doctor before taking or using stinging nettle if you also take NSAIDs.

 Blumenthal M, Goldberg A, Brinckmann J. Herbal Medicine: Expanded Commission E Monographs.
 Newton, MA: Integrative Medicine Communications; 2000:367-375.